cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

 ### Defaults
 Every user will be assigned a default Role and Warehouse.

 Your default ROLE should be:

-- **TRANSFORMER_DEV**: This is the analytics engineer/dbt role, for transforming raw data into something analysis-ready.
+-**TRANSFORMER_DEV**: This is the analytics engineer/dbt role, for transforming raw data into something analysis-ready.
 It has read/write/control access to both TRANSFORM and ANALYTICS, and read access to RAW.

 Your default WAREHOUSE should be:

-- **TRANSFORMING_XS_DEV**: This warehouse is for transforming data in TRANSFORM and ANALYTICS.
+-**TRANSFORMING_XS_DEV**: This warehouse is for transforming data in TRANSFORM and ANALYTICS.
 For most small jobs, you want XS.
 It gets very costly as you scale up to larger warehouses.
 If your job is large (it takes a while or times out to run in XS?) or it’s a long script, you can scale up, but maybe start in XS.

 ### ODI Snowflake Architecture
 We’ve talked about Snowflake architecture generally.
 Now we’re going to start talking about ODI-specific architecture.
 The setup of our account is adapted from the approach described in this dbt blog post, which we summarize [here](https://www.getdbt.com/blog/how-we-configure-snowflake/).